Transport on the Gold Coast, Queensland: Pacific Motorway upgrade

 The Pacific Motorway is one Australia's busiest highways and is a national freight route, it is estimated that up to 155, 000 vehicles use the Gold Coast section of the motorway each day with this figure forecasted to rise.
 The Queensland State Government and Australian Federal Government are jointly working together to upgrade the Pacific Motorway.

 Mudgeeraba to Varsity Lakes

 The Australian Federal Government and Queensland State Government are currently working together to widen 5.7 kilometers of Pacific Motorway from 2 lanes to 3 lanes in each direction between Mudgeeraba to Varsity Lakes.
 The project is expected to be completed by mid–2020.

 Varsity Lakes to Tugun

 The widening and upgrade of the Pacific Motorway between Varsity Lakes and Tugun is currently in the planning stages with the project estimated to cost around 1.036 billion to complete.

 Gold Coast Light Rail extension

 There is currently strong political support for the G:link light rail system to be extended south to the Gold Coast Airport with Gold Coast City Council endorsing support for the extension to the airport in 2016.

-Stage 3A – Burleigh Heads extension

-An extension form the existing Broadbeach South terminus to Burleigh Heads is currently being planned.
-A 6.6 kilometer extension with 8 new light rail stations are proposed with the line running down the middle of the Gold Coast Highway, reducing minimal disruptions to the existing road corridor.
-Queensland State Government and City of Gold Coast have committed $5 million each in developing a Detailed Business Case that will analyse the costs and options for stage 3A.